 Research

 We are an international group of evolutionary biologists.
-Together, we investigate how populations evolve and adapt to environmental stress.
-We are especially interested in the genetic and phenotypic responses of populations to life in deteriorating or poor quality environments and the role of hybridization in evolution.
+Together, we investigate how populations evolve and adapt.
+The two main themes in the lab are currently 1) the genetic and phenotypic responses of populations to life in poor quality or complex environments, and 2) the role of hybridization in evolution.

-We use the microbe Baker’s yeast (aka Brewer’s or budding yeast – Saccharomyces cerevisiae) and its wild relatives, and a combination of experimental evolution and genome sequencing to understand what drives the dynamics of adaptation.
-We work with populations that range in genetic variation from clonal (i.e. genetically identical individuals) to extremely diverse (for instance hybrid swarms made from crossing different species) and evolve these populations for hundreds of generations in stressful environments.
-This allows us to watch evolution in action and freezing populations at different time points gives us a yeasty “fossil record”.
-We use this to parse the contributions of the four population genetic processes – mutation, genetic drift, recombination and selection – to adaptation.
+Our main model system is the microbe Baker’s yeast (aka Brewer’s or budding yeast – Saccharomyces cerevisiae) and its wild relatives.
+We use a combination of experimental evolution and genome sequencing to understand what drives the dynamics of adaptation.
+We work with populations that range in genetic variation from clonal (i.e. genetically identical individuals) to extremely diverse (e.g. hybrid swarms made from crossing different species).
+We also collect yeast directly from the wild, often from the bark of ancient oak trees, to find out where and how yeast lives!
+Thanks to the Awesome Power of Yeast Genetics, and the fact that yeast reproduces quickly (asexually and sexually), yeast is great to study what constrains and drives adaptive evolution, and to pin down the contributions of the four population genetic processes – mutation, drift, recombination and selection.

 Some of the questions we are currently working on:

-• What is the genetic architecture of fitness and adaptation under environmental stress?
+• What is the genetic architecture of adaptive traits in different environments?

 • How do the type and rate of environmental change affect adaptation dynamics?